wix-incubator/server-guild-lt-interviews/evaluation/README.md

 # We are looking for…
-It is important to have in mind that we do not expect candidates to be up to the same level we do things internally.
-A lot of aspects can easily be changed as they continue working with us.
+It is important to have in mind that we do not expect candidates to have same opinions and experience as we do interrnally.
+A lot of aspects can easily be learned as they continue working with us.

 Candidates (except for juniors) are expected to do at least OK in each of critical points.
 Non-critical points may also be a reason to reject a candidate but only if they are really bad.